 How to choose the best cameras for black and white

 So what are the priorities for picking a camera that’s going to capture fantastic black and white images?
-Dynamic range is of huge importance – this refers to the difference between the darkest and lightest tones in an image, and is critical if you want to create monochrome images with depth and tonality.
-Cameras with larger sensors offer greater dynamic range, however they are also larger and more expensive (see our guide to camera sensor sizes for more on this).
-Sharpness is just as important in monochrome as it is in colour, so you also may want to pick a camera with a fast, accurate autofocus system.
+Dynamic range is of huge importance – this refers to the difference between the darkest and lightest tones in an image, and is crucial for creating monochrome images with depth and tonality.
+Cameras with larger sensors offer greater dynamic range.
+However, theses are also larger and more expensive (see our guide to camera sensor sizes for more on this).
+Sharpness is just as important in monochrome as it is in colour, so you may also want to pick a camera with a fast, accurate autofocus system.

 A ‘true’ monochrome camera

-You may want to pick up a “true” monochrome camera – one that only shoots black and white.
-This will deliver the best raw monochrome image quality, but such models tend to be very expensive.
-Using a regular colour camera is the way most people will probably go, and many manufacturers pack their models with fantastic in-camera monochrome modes; particularly Fujifilm.
+Then there are “true” monochrome cameras – that only shoot black and white.
+These deliver the best raw monochrome image quality, but such models tend to be very expensive.
+Using a regular colour camera is the more accessible way for most people to go, and many manufacturers pack their models with fantastic in-camera monochrome modes; particularly Fujifilm.
 The third option is to have a colour camera converted to shoot black and white images by a specialist – this is especially good if you shoot infrared photography.
 Check out infraredcameraconversions.co.uk to learn more.

-With all that in mind, let’s get into the best cameras for black and white…
+With all that in mind, here’s our quick list of the best cameras for black and white…

 • Best camera for black and white overall: Leica Q2 Monochrom – buy now